elbin-cenisev/musicMatcher/README.md

 MusicMatcher is a webapp that allows users to find new artists that they might like based on artists/songs/albums that they put into the search function of the app.

+## User Experience
+This app is designed for users who want to find some new music that they are likely to enjoy based on their favorite artists/songs/albums.

 ## Technologies Used
 MusicMatcher was written using HTML5, CSS3, Javascript 1.8.5, and makes use of the Last.FM and MusixMatch APIs, as well as the Materialize (1.0) CSS framework.